When Your Child Has Developmental Dysplasia of the Hip

 In a quarter of the children with hip dysplasia, the problem goes away without treatment.
 If treatment is needed, the options depend on the child’s age:

 Infants.
-A Pavlik harness is used for 2–3 months.
+A Pavlik harness is used for 2 to 3 months.
 This harness holds the hip joint in place so the tissues around the joint can tighten and hold the joint in normal position.
 Once the harness is removed, the child should grow and develop normally.

 Children 6 months and older.
 A closed reduction (moving the hip joint into position without incisions) may be done.
 In some cases, surgery may be needed to move the hip joint into place.
 After either closed reduction or surgery, a cast is put on the leg and hip to hold the joint in place.
-The cast stays on for 2–4 months.
+The cast may stay on for several months.
 Once the cast is removed, the child should grow and develop normally.

 What are the long-term concerns?